On the nature of the spin glass transition: Ising spin glass

-The conclusion of section~\ref{symmetry} now allows us to add an important observation about solution (\ref{random_line}).
+The sufficient conditions for continuous internal symmetry of section~\ref{symmetry} now allow us to add an important observation about solution (\ref{random_line}).
 Indeed, the presence of a line of fixed points and the absence of finite temperature transition to a spin glass phase are the signature of enhancement to continuous symmetry.
-At the same time, the absence of a finite temperature transition finally finds a natural explanation in the fact that continuous symmetries do not break spontaneously in $d=2$.
+At the same time, the absence of a finite temperature transition observed in the simulations and the analytical extrapolations\footnote{The analytical extrapolations are performed for disorder distributions possessing a Nishimori line on planar self-dual lattices \cite{Nishimori_T=0}.} finally finds a natural explanation in the fact that continuous symmetries do not break spontaneously in $d=2$.
 The fact that the line of fixed points is parameterized by the overlap amplitude $Y_1$ shows the essential role played by the correlations among the copies.
 Similarly to what we saw in section~\ref{symmetry} for the Potts antiferromagnet, the symmetry enhancement can be traced back to a complexity of the ground state pattern, produced in the present case by both frustration and disorder.
 The role of disorder in the symmetry enhancement is shown by the fact that the line of fixed points arises only at $n=0$.

 The continuous internal symmetry is a one-parameter shift symmetry. $N$-independence implies that the spin glass order parameter $[\langle q^{a,b}\rangle]$ does not depend on the pair of different copies $a$ and $b$.
 Hence, we have a one-component order parameter, \EQ [\langle q^{a,b}\rangle]=q\,, \EN and the continuous shift variable -- let us call it $s$ -- is not an angular variable.
 It is worth stressing that the parameter $Y_1$ of solution (\ref{random_line}) and the shift variable $s$ are independent: $Y_1$ labels the critical behavior of different microscopic realizations allowing for enhancement to continuous internal symmetry; $s$ labels infinitely many ground states for each value of $Y_1$.
 In the analogy with the Potts antiferromagnet they correspond to $b^2$ and $\theta$, respectively.
-At variance with the Potts antiferromagnet, however, $s$ is not an angular variable.
+At variance with the Potts antiferromagnet, however, $s$ is not an angular variable\footnote{More generally, in the comparison with the Potts antiferromagnet, we see that the mechanism producing the enhancement to continuous symmetry is much more subtle for the spin glass.
+One starts again from discrete symmetries -- spin reversal and permutations of the $Nn$ Ising models -- but the line of fixed points and symmetry enhancement arise only at $n=0$.}.